aarniolaura/schwas/Final_project/README.md

 6. Open a web browser and go to the address given in your command line + "/search".

 7. Find exciting proverbs! :)

+NOTE:
+1) There are still some problems with showing some of the images.
+Also, images are not yet shown for Finnish proverbs.
+2) Some errors may occur with translations.